Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

 - ![Delete](/Assets/Icons/Trash01.png "[Delete]") (Delete)
   Click this button to remove the selected attribute group.

-  > [Info] You have to click the [SAVE] button in the *Edit groups* view to finally delete the attribute group.
+  > [Info] You have to click the [SAVE] button in the *Edit Attribute Groups* view to finally delete the attribute group.

-  > [Warning] Be aware that as soon as you delete an attribute group, you also delete all assigned sub-groups.
+  > [Warning] Be aware that as soon as you delete an attribute group, you also delete all assigned attribute sub-groups.

 - [CANCEL]
-  Click this button to cancel adding an attribute group, close the window and return to the *Edit groups* view.
+  Click this button to cancel adding an attribute group, close the window and return to the *Edit Attribute Groups* view.

 - [SAVE]
-  Click this button to add the new attribute group, close the window and return to the *Edit groups* view.
+  Click this button to add the new attribute group, close the window and return to the *Edit Attribute Groups* view.

-  > [Info] You have to click the [SAVE] button in the *Edit groups* view to save the changes.
+  > [Info] You have to click the [SAVE] button in the *Edit Attribute Groups* view to save the changes.